gawy/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation

+Implementation approach and results are described in [implementation.md](implementation.md)

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).